jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Access-Control/Access-Control-Base-On-IAM-Policy.md

 **Description**

-At present, OSS only supports access of sub-user only in IAM, and the role will be supported later.
-The premise of using IAM Policy to control the permissions of sub-users is that you must log in to the IAM console, create a new sub-user, and grant its corresponding access policy.
+OSS supports sub-user in IAM and role access.
+The premise of using IAM Policy to control the permissions of sub-users is that you must log in to the IAM Console, create a new sub-user, and grant its corresponding access policy.
 [For details, refer to IAM](https://docs.jdcloud.com/en/iam/core-concepts).
 And in current period, OSS does not support sub-account logging in the console.
 Your sub-account can only use API/SDK to complete various operations on OSS.

 If you have cross-account authorization requirements, please view.
 [Access Control Based on Bucket policy](./Access-Control-Base-On-Bucket-Policy.md), to complete the cross-account authorization.